ajayindfw/WikipediaMcpServer/README.md

 The server will start on `http://localhost:5070` by default.

 **Use HTTP mode for:**
-- 🌐 Remote deployments (Render, Azure, AWS)
+- 🌐 Remote deployments (Render, Railway, Azure, AWS)
 - 🧪 Postman API testing
 - 🔗 HTTP-based integrations
 - 📊 Load testing and monitoring